Quantum arithmetic with the Quantum Fourier Transform: Weighted sums and multiplication by a constant

 The resulting state

 returns the modulo $d$ weighted sum.
-As in regular addition, we might need to choose a different dimension for our ancillary qudit and operations if we want to obtain the pure weighted sum instead, or if we want to include signs.
+If we want to obtain the non-modular weighted sum or add signed numbers, we might need to choose a different dimension for the ancillary qudit.
+We can recycle the encoding and circuit changes we used to modify adders in Section \ref{adders}.

 A particular case happens when all the $a_m$ are positive and $\sum_m a_m=1$, like in the example of the arithmetic mean where $a_m=\frac{1}{N}$ for all $m$.
-Then the result is guaranteed to be between $0$ and $d-1$ and the modulo $d$ sum and the total weighted sum are always the same.
+Then the result is guaranteed to be between $0$ and $d-1$ and the modulo $d$ sum and the total weighted sum are always equal.
+However, if the $a_m$ are not integers we need either to increase the state space and use a fixed point representation or to include a phase estimation stage to recover our result.

 Multiplication by a constant can be seen as a particular case of weighted sum.
 We can multiply two numbers $x$ and $b$, with $b$ constant and $x$ any integer from $0$ to $d-1$, using the binary decomposition of $b$.
 If $b$ has $n$ bits, we can write the product $bx$ as the sum